GlomarGadaffi/MeshNarc/README.md

-# MeshNarc
-Passive Meshtastic packet capture to BigQuery.
-LilyGo T-SIM7080G-S3 in CLIENT_MUTE mode uplinks all received mesh traffic over Hologram cellular MQTT; a Python subscriber decodes protobuf and streams to BQ.
-Drop it somewhere with power and forget about it.
 # meshnarc

 Passive Meshtastic packet capture to BigQuery.
 Drop a LilyGo with a Hologram SIM somewhere with power, walk away, query the mesh from BQ.